 The information exchange includes your medical history relating to, among other things:

 Since the change went live in April, it has connected thousands of pharmacies and hospitals and tens of thousands of clinics.
 It also has provided community information for nursing homes, labs and federally qualifying health centers.

 What if I do not want my information shared?

-Of course, the VA recognizes that not all veterans may want their information passed around.
+The VA recognizes that not all veterans may want their information passed around.
 For veterans who do not want their information shared between health care providers, there is a way to opt-out.
 Note that there is no deadline for opting out.